 3. Hard Work

-Another one of the biggest disadvantages of being a digital nomad is that the working part is not always as easy as it looks like.
+Another one of the biggest disadvantages of being a digital nomad is that the working part is not always as easy as it looks.
 Just because you get to travel the world and work from wherever you want, doesn’t mean that you have a passive income.
 Especially when you first start out there is usually much to do.
-You often have to work 7 days a week, public holidays or weekend don’t exist.
+You often have to work 7 days a week, and public holidays or weekends don’t exist.
 Your working hours can sometimes be way longer than in your former 9-5 job.

 What to do: Get your expectations straight.
 We all know about “The 4-Hour Work Week” and yes, it can work.
 But in very rare cases this will work straight from the beginning.
 Be aware that you might have to work more until you are “settled” into your new lifestyle.

 Make sure you spend your time on the right things.
 If you can outsource something (e.g. web design if you want to start a blog and have no idea about the development part), do it and look for tools that help you organize your time (e.g. Evernote).

 If there are no fixed timeframes when you have to do your work and no set place for it, it sometimes can be hard to motivate yourself.
 Especially, when you are currently at a beautiful tropical beach and could as well go for a swim, tan in the sun, or sip cocktails at a bar.
 But, as we just learned, the digital nomad lifestyle is not only fun but also hard work.
 So discipline is one of the essential skills of a nomad.

 What to do: If you are someone who gets easily distracted and finds it hard to focus on work, set yourself daily goals or to-do lists or schedules.
 Sit down every Sunday evening or Monday morning and make a list of what you want to do this week and when.
 Stick to this list.
 Treat your single tasks just as seriously as you would treat business meetings in your former job.